 In the exercises, we will show commands that you are supposed to type or copy into the command line, like this:

-hostname.
-The second line of the example, without the prompt, shows the output of the command; you do not type this part, either.
+The second line of the example, without the prompt, shows the output of the command; you do not type this part,

-Here are a few other commands that you can try, to learn a little bit about this machine (the examples below do not show the output from each command):
+Here are a few other commands that you can try (the examples below do not show the output from each command):

 A suggestion for the day: Try typing into the command line as many of the commands as you can.
 Copy-and-paste is fine, of course, but you WILL learn more if you take the time to type each command, yourself.